• About Us

 Because our legal team uses a collaborative approach for each case, you can expect to benefit from the knowledge of each of our attorneys.
 At Kurtz & Blum, you’ll have our whole team working to secure the best possible outcome in your case.
 We’re in your corner.

-Call or contact us today for a free case evaluation to discuss your rights and options for defending yourself against charges for kidnapping in North Carolina.
+Call or contact us today for a case evaluation to discuss your rights and options for defending yourself against charges for kidnapping in North Carolina.

 What Is the Kidnapping Definition in North Carolina?